davindratulsi/ColorDetection/README.md

-# ColorDetection
+# EdgeDetection

-Project to detect colors in an image using the OpenCV module in Python
+Project to detect shapes using contour/edge detection in an image using the OpenCV module in Python